 Prague, Czech Republic – It’s a well-known fact: Prague is one of the most popular holiday destinations in Europe, with the number of foreign tourists skyrocketing year after year.
-Needless to say, it’s therefore becoming harder and harder to find a unique, off-the-beaten track, quiet and original cafe to have a drink, eat a meal or just relax far from the madding crowds.
+Needless to say, it’s therefore becoming harder and harder to find unique, off-the-beaten track, quiet and original cafes to have a drink, eat a meal or just relax far from the madding crowds and enjoy a chill summer in Prague.

 We can all agree on one thing: no one really enjoys visiting the crowded restaurants and cafes on Wenceslas Square or Old Town Square, plagued by overfilled and noisy terraces and ridiculous prices.
 To avoid this kind of places and enjoy Prague to the fullest, here’s a list of the best and most uncommon cafes to visit in the Czech capital this summer.